EyalPoly/doorbell/README.md

     <li><strong>Button Press</strong>: The doorbell is activated by a pushbutton switch.</li>
     <li><strong>Audio Output</strong>: Plays a pre-defined song using a buzzer.</li>
     <li><strong>Wireless Communication</strong>: Uses RF modules for wireless data transmission.</li>
-    <li><strong>Low Power Consumption</strong>: The system is powered by batteries in order to work anywhere without direct power supply.
-Implements power-saving techniques by using idle and power-down modes.</li>
 </ul>

 <h2>Components Required</h2>